July 17, 2019,

 /tmp: RAM backed storage

-Each CADE machine has 32GB of VERY fast storage at /tmp meant exactly for temporary files.
+Each CADE machine has 32GB of VERY fast storage at /tmp intended for temporary files.
 This storage is local to each machine and is lost if the machine is powered off.

 /var/tmp: SSD backed storage